 Bleeding or blood clots in the scrotum.

 Damage to the vas deferens and the blood supply to the testicle.
-Without an adequate blood supply, the testicle may shrink (atrophy).
+Without enough blood supply, the testicle may shrink (atrophy).

-The testicle(s) moving out of the scrotum again (reascend) after surgery and requiring further treatment.
+The testicle(s) moving out of the scrotum again (reascend) after surgery and needing more treatment.
 This is rare.

 Elder JS (2011).
 Disorders and anomalies of the scrotal contents.
 In RM Kliegman et al., eds., Nelson Textbook of Pediatrics, 19th ed., pp. 1858–1864.
 Philadelphia: Saunders.

-Author: Healthwise Staff Medical Review: John Pope MD - Pediatrics Anne C. Poinier MD - Internal Medicine Adam Husney MD - Family Medicine E. Gregory Thompson MD - Internal Medicine Peter Anderson MD, FRCS(C) - Pediatric Urology
+Author: Healthwise Staff Medical Review: John Pope MD - Pediatrics Adam Husney MD - Family Medicine E. Gregory Thompson MD - Internal Medicine Peter Anderson MD, FRCS(C) - Pediatric Urology

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.